oliveripkanam/mstr-advisor/docs/PROGRESS_LOG.md

 -------------------------------------
 - Part 1: Retired Explainer (redirected `/explainer`→`/info`), removed link on Home, and added a collapsible details drawer (narrative, drivers, what changed) inside `frontend/components/RecommendationCard.tsx`.

+ - Part 2: Improved details drawer: added a short explainer sentence to “What changed” and fixed Entry display to show a single value when the entry range collapses.